 How to determine the maximum life span

-The maximum lifespan is
+Maximum lifespan is

-In this regard, the maximum life span is usually determined by the best known maximum number of years to which the organism has lived.
+In this regard, the maximum lifespan is usually determined by the best known maximum number of years to which the organism has lived.

 The end of an individual's existence is usually consideredthe moment of death, that is, the moment when irreversible changes in the body reach such a stage that the individual no longer retains his characteristic organization.